Scalp micropigmentation and alopecia

 The disease is caused by your immune system attacking your hair follicles by mistake.
 Your hair follicles are alive even if you have alopecia, so it’s not uncommon for it to go away or for it to come and go.
 Scalp micropigmentation can help with any type of alopecia

 Is alopecia contagious?

+Alopecia is not contagious.
 Many get glares or stares from other people or even comments and questions.
-Other people don’t realize that the individual is perfectly healthy besides having this condition and some assume the individual has cancer and is undergoing a chemo therapy.
+Others don’t realize the individual is perfectly healthy and some even assume the individual has cancer and is undergoing chemotherapy.
 Additionally, many children and adults become very stressed and depressed during the outbreaks.
 It is very important that they have continuous support of their family and friends.